 2. High-fiber vegetables and salad

 Vegetables and lettuce do not have as much “ballast” as cereals, at first glance.
 But look at the fiber to calorie ratio!
-Vegetables provide per 100 kcal the most fiber.
+Vegetables provide per 100 kcal the most roughage.
 In the table below, for example, you can immediately see that especially greens perform best per 100 kcal.
 It might be time to look for beet greens or turnip greens at your next grocery shopping.

 But you can spot in this category even more high-fiber low calorie foods such as cabbage, chanterelle mushrooms and endive.

 In addition, most vegetables provide vitamins, minerals and valuable secondary plant substances like sweet potatoes or eggplants.
 It is no longer a secret that you should always eat enough of them.
-Especially when weight loss is your goal, vegetables can help you effectively fight hunger feelings.
+Especially when weight loss is your goal, fibrous vegetables can help you effectively fight hunger feelings.
 The following list gives you an overview:

 All in all, Americans (but also Europeans) clearly don’t eat enough in this food category.
 It’s easy to turn your nutrition into a high-fiber diet when you eat legumes on a regular basis.
 Great options are black beans, split peas, lentils, chickpeas or lima beans.
 Take a closer look at the following list.